pereiradilson/guilherme/README.md

-# Quiplay - Editor Visual
+# Guiplay - Editor Audiovisual

 ## About